Luis M. Rosales

 Working with monsters in Pontevedra (Spain)

-I am a publicist and journalist specialized in Fantastic Cinema (Horror, Fantasy and Science Fiction) and Head of Acquisitions for the Spanish film distribution company Wild Duck Productions.
+Publicist and journalist specialized in Fantastic Cinema (Horror, Fantasy, and Science Fiction), with an extensive career spanning film criticism, publishing, production, and cultural management.
+He is currently the Head of Acquisitions for the film distribution company Wild Duck.

-I wrote hundreds of articles, reviews and interviews for specialized Fantastic Film Magazines such as Scifiworld itself, the North American Fangoria, the Italian Nocturno or the French L'Ecran Fantastique and has collaborated on different radio and television programs.
+Throughout his career, he has authored hundreds of articles, reviews, and interviews for world-renowned international publications such as the American Fangoria, the Italian Nocturno, and the French L’Ecran Fantastique, in addition to being a regular collaborator on various radio and television programs.